FennStatistics/introductory-workshop-in-LLMs/Preparation Checklist/readme.md

 > This code will enable automatic scanning and processing of large sets of (scientific) PDFs. **I am likely forming a working group focused on this topic with the goal of a joint publication in the future**.

 You are invited to download the necessary software for this demonstration.
-Note that this setup requires some familiarity with web development.
+Note that this setup requires some familiarity with software development (like containers).

 1. **Set up a Self-Hosted Supabase Server**
    - Follow the instructions [here](https://supabase.com/docs/guides/self-hosting/docker) to install a self-hosted [Supabase](https://supabase.com/) server using Docker.